juanibiapina/gob/docs/daemon.md

 - **Multiple TUIs**: All stay in sync via event broadcasts
 - **Event-driven updates**: No polling required for job state changes

+## Process Management

+Jobs run in their own process groups (`setpgid`), allowing signals to be sent to the entire tree.
+When stopping a job:

+1. **Snapshot**: Daemon captures all PIDs in the process tree before signaling
+2. **SIGTERM**: Sent to the process group for graceful shutdown
+3. **Wait**: Up to 10 seconds for all processes in the tree to terminate
+4. **SIGKILL**: If processes survive, SIGKILL is sent to both the process group and each surviving PID individually
+5. **Verification**: Final check ensures all child processes terminated

+This handles edge cases where child processes escape the process group (e.g., via `setsid`) or ignore signals.
+If any processes survive SIGKILL, an error is returned with the surviving PIDs.

+The same process tree verification is used by `stop`, `restart`, and `shutdown` commands.

 ## Job Output

 The daemon writes job output to log files, and clients tail those files directly: